huggingface/datasets/datasets/kinnews_kirnews/README.md

 Kinyarwanda and Kirundi news classification datasets (KINNEWS and KIRNEWS,respectively), which were both collected from Rwanda and Burundi news websites and newspapers, for low-resource monolingual and cross-lingual multiclass classification tasks.

 ### Supported Tasks and Leaderboards
 This dataset can be used for text classification of news articles in Kinyarwadi and Kirundi languages.
 Each news article can be classified into one of the 14 possible classes.
-The classes are
+The classes are:

--politics
+- politics
--sport
+- sport
--economy
+- economy
--health
+- health
--entertainment
+- entertainment
--history
+- history
--technology
+- technology
--culture
+- culture
--religion
+- religion
--environment
+- environment
--education
+- education
--relationship
+- relationship

 ### Languages